 Any school employee who is notified by a parent, guardian or student, or who reasonably suspects, that a student has been the victim of dating violence shall immediately report that information to the principal/designee.
 Dating violence includes violent and controlling behavior such as threats, name-calling, threats of suicide, physical or sexual abuse and stalking.
 School staff shall promptly and reasonably investigate allegations of dating violence and issue appropriate discipline based on their findings.
-The principal shall ensure that the student victim of dating violence receives appropriate support services in accordance with the Board's Policy on Domestic Violence, Dating Violence and Court Orders of Protection, Restraint or No Contact (08-0625-PO2).
+The principal shall ensure that the student victim of dating violence receives appropriate support services in accordance with the Board's Policy on Domestic Violence, Dating Violence and Court Orders of Protection, Restraint or No Contact (08-0625-PO2) (http://policy.cps.k12.il.us/documents/704.4.pdf)